On the Hour: Recurring characters

 Jacques Œuf (Chris Morris): Appears in two episodes as a French counterpart to Wayne Carr, primarily reporting on celebrity incidents, including a series of photos featuring celebrities vomiting in public and a fight between Brigitte Bardot and Jean-Michel Jarre at Cannes.
-A broadcaster from "Euronews," Œuf speaks in improper and mispronounced French.
+A broadcaster from "Euronews", Œuf speaks in improper and mispronounced French.
 Like Carr, his name is a homophonic slang term for masturbation ("jack off").

 Peter O'Hanraha-hanrahan (Patrick Marber): A grossly incompetent Economics correspondent who reports dubious facts and figures before being forced by Morris to admit that he has not read the reports he is presenting.
 He later appeared in The Day Today.

 Alan Partridge (Steve Coogan): Sports correspondent.
 Alan presents "Sports Desk" reports for On the Hour, but he frequently displays little to no knowledge of the sports he is covering, getting the terminology and basic rules of the sports wrong.
-Interviewing real-life sporting figures such as Nigel Mansell, Graham Gooch, Seve Ballesteros, Gabriela Sabatini and Linford Christie (impersonated by the cast), as well as fictional athletes, Alan frequently goes into tangents relating to groin injuries and the interviewees' physical attractiveness.
+Interviewing real-life sporting figures impersonated by the cast such as Nigel Mansell, Graham Gooch, Seve Ballesteros, Gabriela Sabatini and Linford Christie, as well as fictional athletes, Alan frequently goes into tangents relating to groin injuries and the interviewees' physical attractiveness.
 His interviews usually end in awkwardness for himself, his subject(s), or both.
 He also makes condescending remarks towards women and Moroccans during his coverage of the 1992 Olympic Games.
-He is absent from the original untransmitted pilot episode of On the Hour, which features a sports correspondent named "Bill," played by Armando Iannucci.
+He is absent from the original untransmitted pilot episode of On the Hour, which features a sports correspondent named "Bill", played by Armando Iannucci.
 Now one of Britain's most enduring and beloved comic characters, after On the Hour, Alan would appear in the Radio 4 series Knowing Me Knowing You with Alan Partridge; the TV series The Day Today, Knowing Me Knowing You with Alan Partridge and I'm Alan Partridge; the web series Mid Morning Matters with Alan Partridge; two 'specials', the film Alan Partridge: Alpha Papa and most recently, the spoof magazine show This Time With Alan Partridge; as well as several appearances for the UK charity Comic Relief.

 Kevin Smear (Patrick Marber): Correspondent who appears in several episodes and is later referred to as the winner of the "Golden Fist Award" for his reporting.

-Monsignor Treeb-Lopez (Patrick Marber): Contributes trite, religious bons mot in the segment "Thought for the Day".
+Monsignor Treeb-Lopez (Patrick Marber): Contributes trite, religious bons mot all somehow referencing Jesus in the segment "Thought for the Day".
 A creation of Lee and Herring, Treeb-Lopez was not retained for The Day Today; his character was replaced by Marber's French postmodernist philosopher, Jaques-'Jaques' Liverot.